diyessi/explications/content/articles/srt1.md

 ```
        OCT 777777777776      MASK FOR 27TH BIT CLIP                    MISRT1042
 ```
 When the comment refers to `27TH BIT` it is referring to the bit in the fraction, not the word.
-The `ANA` will clear the low-order bit of the fraction, which won't have any effect on the result. `AC` now contains:
+The `ANA` will clear the low-order bit of the fraction.
+This will lower the square root by less than half the low fraction bit, so it will not make a difference in the floating point representation of the square root.
+It will make a difference in the computation, as described later.

+`AC` now contains:
 ```
  x  | S | QP | CHAR     | FRACTION
     | 0 | 00 | C[1-8]   | F[1-26]0